inveniosoftware/docs-invenio-rdm/docs/develop/make_it_your_own.md

 ## Extend the metadata model

+!!! error "Temporarily not supported"
+    This functionality is temporarily disabled.

 We've designed the default InvenioRDM metadata model to incorporate much of the useful fields the digital repository community has adopted over the years.
 From